 - You earn a sudden burst of mentions, engagement or even traffic but it’s short-lived.
 Once your campaign is up, so are those results.

-- You start building brand awareness your creators’ audiences, only to lose that momentum.
+- You start building brand awareness for your creators’ audiences, only to lose that momentum.

 - You lose share of voice to competitors running always-on campaigns.

 - You take yourself out of the numbers game that social media often is.
-The more people you have posting about your brand, the more word-of-mouth, social proof, or even viral content is apt to happen.
+The more people you have posting about your brand, the more word-of-mouth, social proof and ad-ready content is apt to happen.

 Here’s what you could get out of a short-term campaign: